hujhax/austin-improv-wiki/Shows/Teenage Wasteland.md

 Performers dressed each night as various high-school stereotypes.
 Lighting was pretty straightforward (lights up and lights down), while scoring was based on 90s alternative artists like Eve 6 and Blink 182.

 ### Publicity Blurb
-From the show announcement:<blockquote>"Inspired by teen comedies like *Can't Hardly Wait* and *Dazed and Confused*, *Teenage Wasteland* follows one group of students through the events of the 'Big Party' where secrets are revealed, roles are reversed, revenge schemes are hatched, and loves are confessed."</blockquote>
+From the show announcement:
+> "Inspired by teen comedies like *Can't Hardly Wait* and *Dazed and Confused*, *Teenage Wasteland* follows one group of students through the events of the 'Big Party' where secrets are revealed, roles are reversed, revenge schemes are hatched, and loves are confessed."

 ## More Information
 * [The show announcement](http://www.facebook.com/photo.php?fbid=10105253626207840&set=gm.826241390732300&type=1&theater) on the Hideout's facebook group.